 Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 The Authority does not have a policy for custodial credit risk.
-As of March 31, 2018, \$14,312,017 of the Authority's bank balance of \$14,562,017 was collateralized with securities held by the pledging financial institution and \$250,000 was covered by FDIC insurance.
+As of March 31, 2020, \$10,373,133 of the Authority's bank balance of \$10,623,133 was collateralized with securities held by the pledging financial institution and \$250,000 was covered by the Federal Deposit Insurance Corporation (FDIC).
+These deposits include amounts with a book balance as of March 31, 2020 of \$10,620,644, which are reported as cash and cash equivalents in the statement of net position.